 “They were bogan, horrible little teenagers, in those days in skin-tight jeans and skin-tight pointy boots.
 Horrible.
 And, after a Bruce Lee film they’d all pour out onto the footpath and start Kung-Fuing each other,” David scoffed.

 With their choice of quality ‘70s films, the partners attracted different viewers and more bookings than they could cope with while also working full-time.
-They sold in 1995, when one-screen cinemas were on the out.
+They sold the cinema in 1995, when one-screen cinemas were on the out.

 What David does now